girishkambli/job-exchange/README.md

-# job-exchange
+# A matching engine for job seeker
-Matching engine for a job exchange
+Matching engine for a job seeker

 The project has test coverage with unit-tests as well as integration-tests.